mchendrickson/doodleTrainer/README.md

 Must be on a Windows based operating system.

-To make your expirence as seemless as possible I recommend that you have Python and Git installed on your machine.
+To make your experience as seemless as possible I recommend that you have Python and Git installed on your machine.

 - [Python](https://www.python.org/downloads/)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)